Geno Stone: 2024

 On March 11, 2024, the Cincinnati Bengals signed Stone to a two–year, $14 million contract that includes $6 million guaranteed upon signing and an initial signing bonus of $3 million.
 He entered training camp slated as the de facto starting strong safety.
 Head coach Zac Taylor named Stone and Vonn Bell the starting safeties to start the 2024 NFL season.

 In Week 11, he racked up a season-high nine combined tackles (seven solo) and recovered a fumble in the Bengals' 27–34 loss at the Los Angeles Chargers.
 On December 9, 2024, Stone made five combined tackles (three solo), a pass deflection, and intercepted a pass by Cooper Rush to CeeDee Lamb during a 27–20 win at the Dallas Cowboys.
-On December 15, 2024, Stone made five combined tackles (one solo), a pass deflection, and intercepted a pass by Will Levis to tight end Chigoziem Okonkwo and returned it 39–yards for his first career touchdown in a 37–27 win at the Tennessee Titans.
+On December 15, 2024, Stone made five combined tackles (one solo), a pass deflection, and intercepted a pass by Will Levis to tight end Chig Okonkwo and returned it 39–yards for his first career touchdown in a 37–27 win at the Tennessee Titans.
 On December 22, 2024, Stone made one solo tackle, a season-high two pass deflections, and had his third consecutive game with an interception after picking off a pass by Dorian Thompson-Robinson as the Bengals routed the Cleveland Browns 24–6.
 He started 17 games during the 2024 NFL season and finished with 81 combined tackles (47 solo), six pass deflections, four interceptions, and one touchdown.
 He received an overall grade of 53.1 from Pro Football Focus.

+Buffalo Bills

+On March 16, 2026, Stone signed with the Buffalo Bills on a one-year contract.
+He was released on August 30 and re-signed to the practice squad the next day.